pachyderm/pachyderm/doc/getting_started/local_installation.md

 ```
 We're good to go!

-If for any reason `port-forward` doesn't work, you can connect directly by setting `ADDRESS` to the minikube IP with port 30650.
+`pachctl` uses port forwarding by default.
+This is slower than if you connect directly by the minikube instance, like so:

 ```
+# Find the IP address
 $ minikube ip
 192.168.99.100

+# Set the `ADDRESS` environemnt variable
 $ export ADDRESS=192.168.99.100:30650

+# Run a command
+$ pachctl version
 ```

 ## Next Steps